MicrosoftDocs/visualstudio-docs/mac/azure-functions.md

 1. Right-click on the project name and select **Publish > Publish to Azure…**:
     ![Publish to azure menu option](media/azure-functions-image5.png)
-2. If you've already connect your Azure account to Visual  Studio for Mac a list of available app services are displayed, as illustrated below.
+2. If you've already connected your Azure account to Visual  Studio for Mac a list of available app services are displayed, as illustrated below.
 If you haven't logged in, you'll be prompted to do so:
     ![Publish to azure menu option](media/azure-functions-image6.png)
 3. From the **Publish to Azure App Service** dialog, you can either select an existing app service or create a new one by clicking **New**.
 4. In the **Create new App Service** dialog, enter your settings: